Configuration¶

 file that contains a pytest section.
 Once pytest has found a configuration file,

-it marks the directory in which it found it as rootdir
+it marks the directory in which it found it as rootdir.
+This root directory

 is also the relative root of the IDs. pytest also tells you where it has found a